19hours/sg-statutes/Acts/Immigration Act.md

 (i) the Controller of Immigration or the Controller of Work Passes, as the case may be, that the permit or pass was valid at the material time; or

-[30/2007 wef 01/07/2007]

 (ii) the employer to verify that the immigration offender is employed by the employer and that the particulars of the immigration offender correspond with the records of the employer, where the name of the employer of the immigration offender is specified in the permit or pass.

-[53/2004 wef 15/01/2005]
+[53/2004; 30/2007]

 (8) Where an immigration offender is found at any premises or place, other than premises used solely for residential purposes, the occupier of the premises or place shall be presumed, until the contrary is proved, to have employed him knowing that he is an immigration offender.

 [41/95]

-(9) In any proceedings for an offence under subsection (1)(e), it shall not be a defence for the defendant to prove that the person employed by him was in possession of a pass or permit issued to the person under this Act or the regulations unless the defendant further proves that he had exercised due diligence to ascertain that the pass or permit was at the material time valid under this Act or the regulations.
+(9) In any proceedings for an offence under subsection (1)(e), it shall not be a defence for the defendant to prove that the person employed by him was in possession of a permit or pass issued to the person under this Act or the regulations unless the defendant further proves that he had exercised due diligence to ascertain that the permit or pass was at the material time valid under this Act or the regulations.

-[53/2004 wef 15/01/2005]

-[38/93]
+[38/93; 53/2004]

 (10) For the purpose of subsection (9), a defendant who is charged with an offence under subsection (1)(e) shall not be deemed to have exercise due diligence unless the defendant —